PaulNavon/Saboteur/README.md

 ## Problems and improvements

-The game has some issues with loading saved progress.
-We do not recommend quitting the game with the intention of resuming it later.
+The game currently experiences issues with loading saved progress, so we advise against quitting with the intention of resuming later.

-You can adjust the game’s resolution, but playing in full screen results in lag, and the game mechanics don't function correctly.
+You can adjust the game's resolution, but please note that playing in full screen mode may cause lag and disrupt the proper functioning of game mechanics.

-## Team composition & Credits
+## Context

 The group is composed of 3 first-year students from ECE-Lyon: <br />

 <table>
   <tr>
-    <td><a href="https://github.com/jonathan971">VELIN Jonathan</a></td>
+    <td><a href="https://github.com/PaulNavon">NAVON Paul</a></td>
     <td><a href="https://github.com/hugoscatena">SCATENA Hugo  </a></td>
-    <td><a href="https://github.com/PaulNavon">NAVON Paul</a></td>
+    <td><a href="https://github.com/jonathan971">VELIN Jonathan</a></td>
   </tr>
 </table>

-We thank our computer science teacher, <a href="https://github.com/antoinehintzy">Mr. Hintzy</a>, for the valuable help he provided us throughout this project.
+Over the course of approximately 2-3 weeks, while balancing our regular classes, we dedicated our time to bringing this project to life.
+We extend our sincere gratitude to our computer science teacher, Mr. Hintzy (<a href="https://github.com/antoinehintzy">GitHub</a>), for his invaluable assistance and guidance throughout this project.

 </font>